-Energy Division may require a full, unredacted contract for a that resource.
+Accordingly, to the extent an LSE's filing meets the requirements above, Energy Division does not require contracts for resource-specific import RA resources.
+However, if there are any doubts as to the resource-specific nature of a particular resource that an LSE claims is resource-specific, Energy Division may require a full, unredacted contract for a that resource.
 Energy Division does require full, unredacted contracts for all non-resource-specific import RA resources.

-If an LSE provided a full, unredacted contract for a given import RA resource in a previous filing, and if the associated contract has not been amended since that previous filing, the LSE may reference that documentation rather than submitting it again.
+If an LSE provided a full, unredacted contract for a given RA import resource in a previous filing, and if the associated contract has not been amended since that previous filing, the LSE may reference that documentation rather than submitting it again.
 In the RA cover letter, the LSE should reference the resource ID and the date the contract was previously submitted.
 In addition, the LSE must include the following language in cell B19 of the "Certification" tab in its filing: